Lebensphilosophie: Friedrich Nietzsche

 The thought of Friedrich Nietzsche is also considered a forerunner of the Lebensphilosophie.
-Nietzsche was a follower of Schopenhauer's philosophy and was known for expressing his skepticism towards reason, science, culture and the modern ideal of the search for truth.
+Early Nietzsche was a follower of Schopenhauer's philosophy and was known for expressing his skepticism towards reason, science, culture and the modern ideal of the search for truth.

 Throughout his work, Nietzsche developed ideas that are considered to be inspiration for the Lebensphilosophie, such as a view of world events as an organic structure and the concepts of the will to power and the eternal return.
 Nietzsche turned Schopenhauer's concept of the will as the will to live into the formula of the will to power, which dominates all life.

 Already in his early work The Birth of Tragedy, Nietzsche established that the human condition is determined by a contradiction between two different forces: on the one hand, the reasonable and calm Apollonian force and on the other, the exuberant and wasteful Dionysian force; a contradiction that he also observed present in the classical Greek tragedy.
 Nietzsche explicitly connected the Dionysian force with Schopenhauer's metaphysical Will.

 In ancient Greece there was a good balance between both principles.
 However, this was disturbed by the ancient philosophy of Socrates and Plato.
 They rejected the Dionysian side of life and focused only on the Apollonian side, a shift that can be found throughout the history of Western philosophy.

 Nietzsche also called for getting rid of the too rationalistic side of life because it mainly results in a denial of life itself.
 Traditional philosophers praise the ascetic life as the highest form of life, but according to Nietzsche this is only a denial of the creative and dynamic power that life possesses.

 In his work, Twilight of the Idols, Nietzsche states that:

-Saying yes to life even in its strangest and hardest problems; the will to live, finding joy in the sacrifice of its highest types of its own inexhaustibility - I called that Dionysian, I guessed that was the bridge to the psychology of the tragic poet.
+Saying yes to life even in its strangest and hardest problems; the will to live, finding joy in the sacrifice of its highest types of its own inexhaustibility – I called that Dionysian, I guessed that was the bridge to the psychology of the tragic poet.